 Id. at 61,080 n.7.
 Yet that order cites no provision of the ISO Tariff imposing "creditworthiness requirements" on unscheduled (i.e., real-time) transactions.
 No such provision exists.
 The Commission was far more accurate in its description of the ISO Tariff creditworthiness provisions in its February 14 Order: "[t]he creditworthiness requirements in the ISO tariff apply not only when a UDC is scheduling delivery of power purchased from a third party, but also when a UDC or its Scheduling Coordinator is scheduling its own generation and using its own transmission resources that are now controlled by the ISO."
 February 14 Order, 94 FERC at 61,510.
-The only mandatory restrictions for failure of a Scheduling restrictions set forth in Section 2.2.7.3.
-It is these forward scheduling restrictions, and only these forward scheduling restrictions, that the ISO proposed to modify in Amendment No. 36.
+The only mandatory restrictions for failure of a Scheduling coordinator to satisfy creditworthiness requirements are the forward scheduling restrictions, and only these forward scheduling restrictions, that the ISO proposed to modify in Amendment No. 36.